Chefs Notes

 Pin This

-7:22 pm - Chicken in the pan
+Chicken cooking with onion and garlic in the pan

 One thing that really enhances the flavour of curry is a little pop of sweetness.
 For this sweetness, I added ¼ cup of raisins.
-I seasoned the curry with a pinch of salt and pepper put the lid on the pan and turned the heat down to low.
+I seasoned the curry with a pinch of salt and pepper, put the lid on the pan and turned the heat down to low.
 I set a 15-minute timer then tidied up for about 5 minutes.

 While the curry chicken pilaf was cooking I picked about ¼ cup of whole cilantro leaves.
 I washed them, dried them, and set them aside.
 I still had about 10 minutes left until dinner was ready so I just chilled out and waited.

-7:45 - Curry Chicken Pilaf
+Serving the Curry Chicken Pilaf

 At 7:45, my timer went off, and the curry chicken pilaf was ready.
 I finished it with the cilantro leaves and served it up.